 What it means: At this point, you might know the sex of your baby-to-be.
 You can feel him moving inside you.
-Maybe you’ve even picked out a name.
+Maybe you’ve even picked out a few baby names.
 But there’s a whole lot more about your baby that you won’t know until he’s in arms: like whether he’ll have your curly hair or hubby’s big blue eyes.
 That desire to see your little one is what prompts this seemingly strange dream.
-You’re impatiently waiting to meet him, so as your waking imagination goes wild, your pregnancy dreams follow, says Loewenberg.
+You’re impatiently waiting to meet him, so as your waking imagination goes wild, your pregnancy-related dreams follow, says Loewenberg.

 Teeth falling out

 What it means: “This indicates a loss of power,” says Velva Lee Heraty, MSW, a psychotherapist and author of The Dream Belongs to the Dreamer: A Hands-On, How-To, Step-by-Step Guide to Understanding Your Dreams.
 This frequent nightmare isn’t reserved for pregnant women, but it might rear its head now because there are many parts of carrying and birthing a baby that are out of a mom-to-be’s control.
 Your body has become something very different from what you’re used to, so it only makes sense that you’d feel a hint of helplessness or powerlessness in face of this new life living within you.